Fast Distributed PageRank Computation: A Faster Distributed Algorithm (for Undirected Graphs)

-It is now clear from the above lemma (cf. Lemma~\ref{lem:visit-bound}) that $\eta = O(\log^3 n/\eps)$ i.e., each node $v$ has to prepare $O(d(v)\log^3 n/\eps)$ short walks of length $\lambda$ in Phase 1.
-Now we show the running time of algorithm (cf. Algorithm \ref{alg:pr-walk-undirected}) using the following lemmas. \begin{lemma} Phase 1 finishes in $O(\frac{\lambda}{\eps})$ rounds with high probability. \end{lemma} \begin{proof} It is known from the Lemma \ref{lem:visit-bound} that in Phase 1, each node $v$ performs $O(d(v)\log^3 n/\eps)$ walks of length $\lambda$.
-Initially each node $v$ starts with $O(d(v)\log^3 n/\eps)$ coupons (or messages) and each coupon takes a random walk according to the \pr transition probability.
-Let $\eta =O(\log^3 n/\eps)$.
-We now prove that after any given number of steps $j$ ($j\leq \lambda$), the expected number of coupons at node any $v$ is still $d(v)\eta$.
-This is because at each step any node $v$ can send (as well as receive) $d(v)$ messages in expectation.
-The number of messages we started at any node $v$ is proportional to its degree $d(v)$.
-Therefore, in expectation the number of messages at any node remains same.
-Thus in expectation the number of messages, say $X$ that want to go through an edge in any round is at most $2\eta$ (from both end points).
-Using Chernoff bound we get, $\Pr[X\geq 4 \eta \log n] \leq 2^{-4\log n} = n^{-4}$.
-It follows that the number of messages that want to go through any edge in any round is at most $4 \eta \log n = O(\log^4 n/\eps)$ with high probability.
-Hence there will be at most $O(\log^5 n/\eps)$ bits whp at any edge per round (as one message is $\log n$ bits).
-Since we consider {\sc CONGEST}($\polylog n$) model, we can extend all walk's length from $i$ to length $i+1$ in $O(1/\eps)$ rounds whp.
-Therefore, for walks of length $\lambda$ it takes $O(\lambda/\eps)$ rounds whp as claimed.
+It is now clear from the above lemma (cf. Lemma~\ref{lem:visit-bound}) that $\eta = O\big(\log^2 n/\eps \big)$ i.e., each node $v$ has to prepare $O\big(d(v)\log^2 n/\eps \big)$ short walks of length $\lambda$ in Phase 1.
+Now we show the running time of our algorithm (cf. Algorithm \ref{alg:pr-walk-undirected}) using the following lemmas. \begin{lemma} Phase 1 finishes in $O\left(\frac{\lambda}{\eps} \right)$ rounds. \end{lemma} \begin{proof} It is known from Lemma \ref{lem:visit-bound} that in Phase 1, each node $v$ performs $O\big(d(v)\log^2 n/\eps \big)$ walks of length $\lambda$.
+Assume that initially each node $v$ starts with $d(v)\log^2 n/\eps$ coupons (or messages) and each coupon takes a random walk according to the \pr transition probability.
+Now, in the similar way we showed in Lemma \ref{lem:visit-bound} that after any given number of steps $j$ $(1 \leq j \leq \lambda)$, the expected number of coupons at any node $v$ is $d(v)\log^2 n/\eps$.
+Therefore, in expectation the number of messages, say $X$, that want to go through an edge in any round is at most $2 \log^2 n/\eps$ (from the two end points of the edge).
+This is because the number of messages, the edge receives from its one end node, say $u$, in expectation is exactly the number of messages at $u$ divided by $d(u)$.
+Using Chernoff bound we get, $\Pr[X\geq 24 \log^2 n/\eps] \leq 2^{-4 \log^2 n/\eps} \leq n^{-4}$.
+By union bound we get that there exists an edge and an integer $1\leq j\leq \lambda$ such that the probability of $X \geq 24\log^2 n/\eps$ is at most $|E(G)| \lambda n^{-4}\leq \frac{1}{n}$, since $|E(G)|\leq n^2$ and $\lambda < n$.
+Hence the number of messages that go through any edge in any round is at most $24 \log^2 n/\eps = O(\log^2 n/\eps)$ with high probability.
+So the message size will be at most $O(\log^3 n/\eps)$ bits w.h.p. over any edge in each round (a message contains source IDs and coupon IDs each of which can be encoded using $\log n$ bits).
+Since our considered model allows polylogarithmic (i.e., $O(\log^3 n)$) bits messages per edge per round, we can extend all the random walk's length from $i$ to length $i+1$ in $O(1/\eps)$ rounds.
+Therefore, for walks of length $\lambda$ it takes $O(\lambda/\eps)$ rounds as claimed. \end{proof}